datastaxdevs/workshop-introduction-to-nosql/README.md

 **✅ 4c.
 Populate the table**

 Any of the created APIs can be used to interact with the GraphQL data, to write or read data.
-Since we are working with data now and not creating schema you will need to swtich to the `graphql` tab.
-Also, ensure to fill in your Astra DB token again.
+Since we are working with data now and not creating schema you will need to **swtich to the `graphql` tab**.
+Also, make sure you **fill in your Astra DB token again**.

 - *Fill the header token again*